igor-feoktistov/terraform-provider-flexbot/docs/resources/server.md

   restore {
     # Make sure to set "restore=false" once it's completed.
     restore = true
-    # Optional - by default it finds latest snapshot created by the provider
+    # Optional - Name of the snapshot to restore from.
+By default it finds latest snapshot
-    #            if you set auto_snapshot_on_update to true for storage.
+    #            created by the provider if you set auto_snapshot_on_update to true.
-    # List of all available snapshots you can find in state file (look for snapshosts[]) for the resource.
+    # List of all available snapshots you can find in Terraform State.
+Look for snapshosts[]
+    # computed attribute.
     snapshot_name = "k8s-node1.snap.1"
   }